CamoRF/Red-Faction-Guerrilla-Terraform-Patch/README.md

 - Version: v1.07.2 ALPHA
 - Date: 2-4-2023
 - Build: 1024
-- Work-in-progress project that adds content, fixes bugs, and enhances many features.
+- Work-in-progress project that adds content, fixes bugs, and enhances many features; made for the 2018 remaster of Red Faction Guerrilla.
 - Note: Currently the majority of the patch focuses on multiplayer, there are a few SP changes included but comprehensive changes will come later.

 # Auto Install (Recommended)